What Is the Right Time to Purchase Life Insurance?

 Life insurance is important because it provides financial security for your loved ones should you become incapacitated or pass away.
 Even if you have no assets to pass on, a life insurance policy can provide an inheritance for them.
 It can also be used to pay off outstanding debts, such as a mortgage, car loan, or credit card debts, to avoid placing additional burdens on your family.

 When is the right time to buy life insurance?
 The sooner, the better, if a spouse, child, or someone else depends upon your income.
-Our agent at L & A Insurance Services in Phoenix, AZ can help you find the right life insurance policy to suit your needs.
+Our agent at L & A Insurance Services in Scottsdale, Arizona can help you find the right life insurance policy to suit your needs.

 When You Should Consider Buying Life Insurance